 6. int variable = 10;:

-This declares and initialises an integer variable called "variable" with the value 10.
+This statement initializes a new integer variable named "variable" with an initial value of 10.

 Example